KrisDA-1/Py.Skeletal-Variation/README.md

 - Python - Pandas

 ## 🧩 Project Hypothesis
+-50% of bones are in hands and feet
+-Infants have more bones than adults

 ## 🚀 Methods
+-Import library: Pandas
+-Data Exploration <br/>
--Data Analytical Method <br/>
+-Data Count/sum <br/>
--Kruskal-Wallis H Test <br/>
+-Sort values <br/>
--Converting Independent variables into categorical <br/> -Mann-Whitney U Test <br/>
+-Mann-Whitney U Test <br/>
 -Bonferroni Correction <br/>
 -GLM <br/>

-## 💡 Lessons Learned
+## 💡 Project results
-- How to manage state using `useState`
-- How to pass data between components using props
-- The importance of component reusability and clear separation of logic
-- Basic debugging with React DevTools
+- Over 51% of bones are found in the hands and feet
+- Human infants have 305 bones, many of which fuse together, resulting in 206 bones in the adult body.
+- Humans have 7 neck vertebrae
+-

 ## 👩‍💻 Author